Courses

 SA.510.102.
 Corporate Finance.
 4 Credits.

 Introduces quantitative tools and framework of financial decision-making.
-Examines present-value techniques, pricing of financial instruments, trade-off between risk and return, portfolio theory, capital budgeting, financial ratio analysis, behavior of financial markets, capital structure decisions, corporate cost of capital issues, option theory and risk management.
-Approach is rigorous and analytical, and goal is to provide students with conceptual understanding of the ideas of financial theory as well as the quantitative methods necessary to pursue careers involving financial decision-making.
-Students without a background in finance/business should consider taking the online Introduction to Accounting course prior to enrollment or concurrently.
-In addition, students should take International Economics I concurrently with this course.
+Examines issues of time value, pricing of financial instruments, trade-off between risk and return, portfolio theory, capital budgeting, financial ratio analysis, efficiency of financial markets, capital structure decisions, cost of capital issues, option theory, and financial risk and risk management.
+The course is rigorous and analytical.
+The goal is to provide a solid understanding of the concepts of finance and quantitative tools necessary to enter careers in all areas of finance.

 “Basically, the 19th century was the age of return, the 20th century was the age of risk-return, and the 21st century appears to be the age of risk-return-impact” - Bertrand Badre (2018).
 Bertrand wrote this in the context of the challenge facing the financial system post the 2007-2009 financial crisis; and the recognition by governments across the world that the attainment of the SDGs will only be possible with innovation in financial markets, and a massive partnership with the sources of private capital.
 The financial consequences of the Covid 19 pandemic are still unfolding but limited public resources will be stretched further.
 Compounding the challenge are the events unfolding in Ukraine and the tightening of monetary policy as authorities try to confront inflation.
 Governments, especially in developing countries, need closer collaboration with private and international capital to explore nontraditional mechanisms to finance crucial development projects.
 This course explores the role that Development Finance Institutions (DFIs) have today.
 To be effective in mobilizing capital requires that DFIs fully understand what providers of capital are looking for, and the fiduciary responsibility they have towards those whose savings they manage.
 The course will enable students to understand key mechanisms and instruments used by DFIs, the role of governments, private capital providers, and different institutions, and emerging trends in international development finance.
 The course will build on theoretical foundations of corporate finance and project finance to help students unpack the approaches to development financing.
 The course takes a mixed approach of teaching concepts, case studies, and hands-on assignments to help students build the analytical skills required to launch a career in International Development Finance.